Childbirth, Raising Children and Education

 Senior High School

-*For families of students or students who would like to attend high school but have financial difficulties, there is a High School Entrance Support System where financial support is available (for high school or vocational schools).
+For families of students or students who would like to attend high school but have financial difficulties, there is a place where financial support is available (senior high school enrollment subsidy program).

 International Schools